-Council set aside one hour at the Ordinary Meeting of Council on 16 June 2015 for Residents or Ratepayers who wished to address the Council on the draft Annual Business Plan 2015-2016, Rating and Rate Rebate Policy 2015-2016, Long Term Financial Plan 2015-2035 and/or draft Fees and Charges 2015-2016.
-Six ratepayers from Hawker attended and made a verbal submission.
-Ratepayers were required to phone Julie Campbell on 8620 0500 to register their interest in making a verbal presentation to Council on the draft Annual Business Plan 2015-2016, Rating or Rate Rebate Policy 2015-2016, Long Term Financial Plan 2015-2035 and/or draft Fees and Charges 2015-2016.
-Council received only one written submission by the deadline.
+Council set aside one hour at the Ordinary Meeting of Council on Tuesday 20 June 2017 commencing at 6:30pm for Residents or Ratepayers who wished to address the Council on the draft Annual Business Plan 2017-2018, draft Rating Policy 2017-2018, draft Long Term Financial Plan 2017-2037 and/or draft Fees and Charges 2017-2018.
+Ratepayers were required to phone Council on 8620 0500 to register their interest in making a verbal presentation to Council on the draft Annual Business Plan 2017-2018, draft Rating Policy 2017-2018, draft Long Term Financial Plan 2017-2037 and/or draft Fees and Charges 2017-2018.

-Council accepted email submissions to council@frc.sa.gov.au provided a contact name, address and phone number was included in the email.
+Council accepted email submissions to council@frc.sa.gov.au provided a contact name, address and phone number were included in the email.

-Both the written and verbal submissions were considered by Council at a Special Meeting of Council held on Friday 3 July 2015 in Quorn.
+Both the written and verbal submissions were considered by Council at a Workshop of Council held on Tuesday 4 July 2017 in Quorn.

 Please Note that Council endeavours to identify cost savings and alternative revenue sources on an ongoing basis to minimise future rate rises.
+Council uses shared services as a means of efficient and cost effective service delivery.